intel/pepc/docs/pepc-tpmi.rst

 **-t**, **--topology**
    Display TPMI topology (PCI addresses, instance numbers, etc.).

+**--unimplemented**
+   Include unimplemented TPMI instances.
+Unimplemented instances have version number 0xFF and represent "empty slots" in the instances table of a TPMI feature.
+For example, there instance 0 may be implemented, instance 1 may be unimplemented (version 0xFF), and instance 2 may be implemented.
+By default, unimplemented instances are not shown in the output.

 **-F** *[FEATURES]*, **--features** *[FEATURES]* Comma-separated list of TPMI feature names to include in the output.
 Defaults to all supported features.